-- inform clinical practice by identifying patients at high-risk who would benefit from early interventions, and
+Inform clinical practice by identifying patients at high-risk who would benefit from early interventions

-The St. Louis County PDMP launched on April 25, 2017, with 14 participating jurisdictions; additional jurisdictions are added monthly.
-Currently, 72 jurisdictions are participating in the PDMP; these 72 jurisdictions cover 84% of the state’s population.
+The program launched in 2017 with 14 participating jurisdictions.
+Currently, 75 jurisdictions are participating in the program and these 75 jurisdictions cover 85% of the state’s population.

 Frequently Asked Questions

 Public Health PDMPs & HIPAA

 Registration can be completed two ways.

 - Healthcare providers can register individually at https://missouri.pmpaware.net.
 Individual registration for healthcare providers will always be available.